-The Directors present their strategic report on Lloyds Bank General Insurance Holdings Limited (the 'Company') for the year ended 31 December 2021.
+The Directors present their strategic report on Lloyds Bank General Insurance Holdings Limited (the 'Company') for the year ended 31 December 2022.

-The Company and its subsidiaries contribute to the results of the Insurance and Wealth Division of Lloyds Banking Group plc, focusing on providing general insurance to meet our customers' needs.
+The Company and its subsidiaries contribute to the results of the Insurance, Pensions and Investments (IP&I) Division of Lloyds Banking Group, focusing on providing general insurance to meet our customers' needs.